 Speaker at Freethought convention in Watkin’s Glen, NY; an arrest under the Comstock Laws occurs there for the sale of a birth control manual

 Publishes The National Citizen and Ballot Box, official newspaper of the NWSA

 Writes “Who Planned the Tennessee Campaign of 1862?” documenting that the Civil War campaign which turned the tide for the Union was planned in detail by a woman, Anna Ella Carroll

-After the NY State Suffrage Association, under the presidential leadership, successfully a school suffrage bill through New York organizes the women of Fayetteville, who elect an all-woman slate of officers with Gage the first woman to cast a ballot
+After the NY State Suffrage Association successfully lobbies a school suffrage bill through New York legislature, she organizes the women of Fayetteville, who elect an all-woman slate of officers with Gage the first woman to cast a ballot

 April 21, 1881